 Despite the roles played by \mathscr{F}{att} , Eqs.
 (17) and (18) predict that the repulsive force \mathscr{F}{rep} also acts between genes.
 From a physiological point of view, an optimum metric r_e should exist for the survival of organisms.
 For example, if r is too small, then the interference between two genes becomes excessive.
-In this case, the activity of each gene becomes disrupted, which would not be beneficial for survival.
+In this case, the activity of each gene becomes confined, which would not be beneficial for survival.
 Selective pressure is therefore expected to act in the direction in which the metric r increases.
 This indicates the emergence of the repulsive force between genes.
-Conversely, the observation of a repulsion implies that the relationship between genes is strong.
-In this connection, the mutual exclusivity of genes is the best example of the repulsive force (Chapter 4, Section (f)).
+Conversely, the observation of a repulsive force implies that the relationship between genes is strong.